Angular Data GridLegacy Built-in Themes

-This page describes the grid's theming system from v32 and before, for the benefit of applications that have not yet migrated to the Theming API.
+This page describes the grid's legacy theming system that was the default in v32 and before, for the benefit of applications that have not yet migrated to the Theming API.
 These themes are deprecated and will be removed in a future major version.
 You may want to visit the new theming docs or check out the migration guide.

 The grid comes with several provided themes which act as a great starting point for any application-specific customisations.
 Click the theme name to see a demo.